 At some point in time, you will need to do a full sash windows restoration as it is quite common for sash windows, after extensive periods of time, to start deteriorating in quality.
 Since sash windows are usually made from softwood and/or timber, their internal materials begin to decompose and rot.
 The areas first to decay are the sill sections and the bottom of the boxes.
 Next, the sash rails and the horizontal glazing bars deteriorate.
 At this point, the condition of a sash window becomes in dire need of restoration.

 Fortunately, at Wooden Window Service, sash windows restoration is an economical and easy process.
-We provide excelled repair services, which include sash window repair and sash window draught-proofing.
+We provide excelled repair services, which include sash window repair and draft-proofing.
 As an added bonus, we also repair and replace any wooden sash and casement window that may have been damaged by changed in the weather.

 Sash Windows Restoration Process

 We begin by ensuring the surrounding area around the sash and case window is fully protected by dust sheets and plastic screens.
 We will, at this point, ask you to remove any valuable items from the scene to minimise chances of personal item damage.
 Then, we strip down the sash and case windows.
 This is the most difficult and crucial part of the entire process.
 Getting this part right is vital to restoring the cash and window in the most appropriate fashion.
 This is because of the high probability that the window we are working with could have been sealed up with numerous layers of old paint.
 After we carefully strip it down, we remove the staff beads, the bottom-most sash, the parting bead, and the upper sash, exactly in that order.